Sepsis is a life-threatening condition caused by the body’s overreaction to an infection.

 Symptoms include fever, breathing difficulties, increased heart rate, low blood pressure, and mental confusion.
 Prompt treatment with antibiotics and intravenous fluids will aim to limit organ damage and prevent death.

-It has been estimated that nearly 15,000 people in Australia and New Zealand are admitted to a hospital intensive care unit each year with sepsis, and a 2018 study in the Waikato region indicates some 20% of people die following admission.
+It has been estimated that nearly 15,000 people in Australia and New Zealand are admitted to a hospital intensive care unit (ICU) each year with sepsis, and a 2018 study in the Waikato region indicates about 20 per cent of people die following admission.

 Sepsis is often a result of blood stream infection (also known as septicaemia or blood poisoning).
-Blood stream infection is when a bacterial infection elsewhere in the body (such as pneumonia in the lungs or cellulitis in the skin) enters the bloodstream, which can then trigger sepsis.
+Blood stream infection is when a bacterial infection elsewhere in the body (such as pneumonia in the lungs or infection in the urine) enters the bloodstream, which can then trigger sepsis.

 The body normally releases chemicals into the bloodstream to fight an infection.
 Sepsis occurs when the body’s immune system overreacts, and the chemicals intended to fight infection cause changes that damage the body’s tissues and vital organs.